E-cyborg/internshala/Kanhaiya Lal Bohra/Django Project Setup/django_set/README.md

 - **Welcome Email**:
   When a user logs in, a background task sends a welcome email using Celery and Redis.

+## Telegram Bot

+- Listens for `/start` commands.
+- Saves the user's Telegram username to your Django database.
+- For more logic, extend the `telegrambot` app!

 ## Authentication (Web)